lxi1400/GoTitle/README.md

 # GoTitle
-Simple golang thing to set a console title (stolen from some chinese person)
+Simple golang package to set a console title (stolen from some chinese github)

 # USAGE